YummyCatnip/EXUpro/README.md

 A Yu-Gi-Oh! custom card Discord server truly dedicated to their craft.
 With Over 9000+ approved custom cards, including more than 240 archetypes, all while also having their own Forbidden & Limited list to keep the balance of their format.

-Currently all the custom cards in this repository can be treated as Stolen.
-You can find the Discord server the cards originate from here:
+You can find our Discord server here:
 [Extinction Unleashed Discord server](https://discord.gg/extinctionunleashed)

 ## Q&A